ngxs/store/docs/advanced/optimizing-selectors.md

 </ng-container>
 ```

-When users check or uncheck an item, `state.selectedIds` is updated, therefore the `isDataSelected` selector is recalculated and the list must re-render.
-Every time the list re-renders, `isDataSelected` is invoked `data.length` number of times.
-Because the selector implementation uses [Array.includes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/includes).
-This template renders in `O(n^2)` time complexity - **Ugh!**.
-One magnitude of `n` for the length of data , another for `state.selectedIds.length`.
+When a user checks or unchecks an item, `state.selectedIds` is updated, therefore the `isDataSelected` selector is recalculated and the list must re-render.
+Every time the list re-renders, the lazy selector `isDataSelected` is invoked `data.length` number of times.
+Because the lazy selector implementation has `O(n)` time complexity, this template renders with `O(n^2)` time complexity - **Ugh!**.
+One magnitude of `n` for the length of `data` , another for `state.selectedIds.length`.

 Here's one way to improve performance in that example: